VSolidus/solidus/README.md

-Solidus Core integration/staging tree
+VSolidus Core integration/staging tree
 =====================================

-What is Solidus?
+What is VSolidus?
 ----------------

-Solidus is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Solidus uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Solidus Core is the name of open source software which enables the use of this currency.
+VSolidus (Solidus) is the result of our joint efforts to develop a new, better and faster transactional coin that can serve as a good alternative to the current, industry standard Bitcoin.
+Various alternative currencies (alt coins) have come and gone.
+Some brought innovation, but they all had problems.

+Solidus is a peer-to-peer internet currency that allows instant, nearly free payments to anyone, anywhere in the world.
+Solidus is a global payment network that is fully decentralized and has no central authorities.
+No one can counterfeit transactions, initiate chargebacks, or seize funds.
+Not even a government.
+While this makes it harder to retrieve lost money, it also makes it harder to lose your money.
+With enough care, this coin is a far more practical alternative to FIAT money.

+Here at Solidus, we care about our community, we ensure your journey mining and transacting on our platform is a pleasant experience and there is always someone on hand to help.

+We reward and incentivise community members with free Solidus to help grow the community and further enhance the Solidus offering.

 License
 -------